jheel2006/Communications-Lab/30MFF_Website/README.md

 Adventures of Sleepy Steve is a web project designed to provide an engaging and entertaining approach to improving sleep hygiene by using Steve, a stick figure who take center stage in the website.
 The overall concept revolves around showing Steve's transformative journey, from a sleep-deprived character to a guide offering valuable sleep tips.
 The theme combines a sense of fun with a touch of minimalism, offering visitors a unique and enjoyable experience.
 The color scheme, font choices, and layout contribute to the overall theme, creating an atmosphere that captures the essence of Steve's exciting journey.

 ## Process:
-The implementation of Adventures of Sleepy Steve involved several key steps:
+The implementation of the website involved several key steps:

 1. **Conceptualization:**
    - Defined the overarching theme of sleep hygiene and concept of using the video as a means of showcasing Sleepy Steve's adventures.